arronmong/sports_arb/README.md

 <img src="https://github.com/arronmong/sports_arb/blob/main/Demo%20Screenshot.jpg?raw=true" width="400">
 </div>

+## Disclaimer

+This is strictly a technical proof of concept/test and not financial advice, hence the creator of this tool is not responsible for any financial losses incurred.
+This tool is not intended to be used in an actual gambling/betting setting.
+Arbitrage opportunities are rare and can disappear quickly.
+Odds data may have delays or inaccuracies.

 ## Features

 -   **Automated Arbitrage Detection:** Automatically scans and calculates arbitrage opportunities where a guaranteed profit can be made.